RoadieHQ/marketing-site/content/docs/details/decorating-components/index.md

 ![Add annotation](./add_annotation.png)

 New annotation properties need to follow [annotation properties types](https://backstage.io/docs/features/software-catalog/descriptor-format#annotations-optional).

-You will find all existing annotations used in components accross catalog in a dropdown list.
+You will find all existing annotations used in components across the catalog in a dropdown list.

-When you are happy with added annotations or/and links simply click 'Save' button and you will shortly see you changes.
+When you are happy with added annotations and/or links simply click 'Save' button and you will shortly see you changes.

 ![Save changes](./save_decorator.png)